HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-All powers of the Corporation, except those specifically granted or reserved to the Members by Law or these By-Laws, shall be vested in the Trustees, all of whom must be Club Members or the Member’s spouse in good standing.
+All powers of the Corporation, except those specifically granted or reserved to the Members by law or these Bylaws, shall be vested in the Trustees, all of whom must be Club Members or the Member’s spouse/partner in good standing.
 The affairs of the Corporation shall be managed by a Board of Trustees composed of a maximum of fourteen (14) persons.
-Board members are to be made up of residents of Hasbrouck Heights and Wood-Ridge, but must remain at a minimum of 60% of the Board made up from residents of Hasbrouck Heights.
+Board members are to be made up of residents of Hasbrouck Heights and Wood-Ridge, but there shall remain at least sixty percent (60%) of the board shall be comprised of Hasbrouck Heights residents.

 Section 2

 Trustees shall be elected at the Annual Meeting of Members for a term of three (3) years.
-No Member may be elected as a Trustee for more than three (3) full terms in succession.
-If a Special Election is held by the Trustees to fill a vacancy, shall not disqualify that Member candidate elected, from any future election to a full term as such stated elsewhere in this Article.
+No Member may be elected as a Trustee for more than three (3) full terms in succession without membership approval.
+If a Special Election is held by the Trustees to fill a vacancy, it shall not disqualify that Member candidate elected from any future election to a full term as stated elsewhere in this Article.

 Section 3